PierrePaul/pierrepaul/content/blog/2016/joystick.md

+---
-Title:  Phaser Virtual Joystick
+title:  Phaser Virtual Joystick
-Date: 2016-01-24
+date: 2016-01-24
-Category: Javascript
+category: Javascript
-Tags: Phaser.io, Typescript
+tags: Phaser.io, Typescript
-Slug: phaser-virtual-joystick
+slug: phaser-virtual-joystick
-Summary: I've recently started a new personal game and needed a virtual joystick implementation.
+summary: I've recently started a new personal game and needed a virtual joystick implementation.
 Here it is, free of all rights.
 cover: images/2016/desktop.jpg
+language: en
+status: published
+---

 I had way too much time on my hands while being on vacation for christmas, so I decided to make a new game.
 This new one is called _ast-roid_ (working title, everybody calls it ass-droid, so it will be changed soon :)).